isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 In order to properly reference component data to organizations, organization identifiers are maintained in the `ExportXml` class's `componentMap` property.
-This property is an array that maps an Agency Component node id to an organizational identifier such as `ORG1`.
-For example,
+This property maps an Agency Component node id to an organizational identifier such as `ORG1`.
+For example:

 ```
 [